 How do I mitigate the risk of losing talent during a reorganization?

 Over-communicate: Put simply, most people aren’t comfortable with change.
 You need to over-communicate to let your employees know what’s coming next.
-Another thing to remember is that reductions in headcount are common following an acquisition.
+Another thing to remember is that restructures and reductions in headcount are common following an acquisition.
 Therefore, if your company has bought another one and is planning to reduce its headcount, communicate this.
 Do it early and be as transparent as possible to reduce anxiety among your workforce.
 Be open to questions and ready to answer the variety of them that are bound to come up.
 And don’t forget to tell your remaining employees why the merger or acquisition took place and why some redundancies may occur.
-Explain the benefits of the reorganization so they can be excited what’s coming next.
+Explain the benefits of the reorganization so they can be excited about what’s coming next.

-Consider retention bonuses: Although retention bonuses do impact integration costs, they can help to keep people onboard.
+Consider retention bonuses: Although retention bonuses impact integration costs, they can help to keep people onboard.
 If your company has talent with a niche skillset, it may be something you need to think about, especially if there are employees who your company simply couldn’t do without.

 Two-thirds (66%) of employees would be more engaged at work if employers improved company culture, while more than half (52%) would be more engaged if their employer improved its diversity and inclusion, research from the Achievers Workforce Institute revealed.